megloff/ngx-persistent-repository/projects/ngx-persistent-repository/README.md

         });
     });

-A matching write hook would then look like this:
+A matching write hook would look like this:

     this.repository.setWritePersistentDataHook((databaseHandle: string, data: PRGenericValues) => {
         return new Promise<void>((resolve) => {